thom44/deployment/README.md

 # To tell Drupal this location, change in settings.php
 $config_directories['sync'] = '../config/sync';

+# Rename mygroup.aliases.drushrc.php
+* use your projectname instead of mygroup
+* Change the path-values 'uri' and 'root'
+* Move the file to the location of your drush configuration
+*   for example /etc/drush

 # --- The Concept --- #
 # We deploy the following
 * composer.json